-1. Currency risk
+(1) Currency risk

 Currency risk is that the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The company does not have any direct foreign investments and therefore no exposure to currency risk.
+The Company does not have any direct foreign investments and therefore no exposure to currency risk.

-2. Interest rate risk
+(2) Interest rate risk

-The company is subject to interest rate risk through volatility in cash flows generated by interest bearing financial instruments.
+The Company is subject to interest rate risk through volatility in cash flows generated by interest bearing financial instruments.
 The risk is that movements in interest rates could affect returns and income.
 Interest rate risk is managed by investing in a range of short term fixed rate deposits.
 Interest rate risk is minimised as the short term fixed deposits allow for regular reinvestment in line with interest rate movements.
-See Note 14 for the impact to surplus by a change in interest rate on investments held by the company at 30 June 2020.
+See Note 14 for the impact to surplus by a change in interest rate on investments held by the Company at 30 June 2021.

-d) Other risk
+(d) Other risk

-The management and administration of the company is outsourced to Peoplecare Health Limited.
-Consequently, there is significant third party risk as the company is dependent upon Peoplecare continuing to provide the services outlined in the management agreement in an efficient and timely manner.
-The current agreement is the second five (5) year term which commenced on 1 May 2016 and expires on 30 April 2021.
+The management and administration of the Company is outsourced to Peoplecare Health Limited.
+Consequently there is significant third party risk as the Company is dependent upon Peoplecare continuing to provide the services outlined in the management agreement in an efficient and timely manner.
+The current agreement is the third five (5) year term and commenced on 1 May 2021.
+The contract provides for a further five (5) year renewal.